Home : Earlham Summer : Frequent asked questions

 What forms are required to attend?

-Starting in mid-April, a series of forms will be emailed to all camp registrants.
+Starting in mid-March, a series of forms will be emailed in early spring.
 These forms include:

 • Earlham College Risk, Release and Waiver of Liability Form for Minors Programs